gmac/constellation-js/README.md

 This function is used to calculate the weight (or cost) of each new grid segment added to a path.
 The function is provided two Grid.Nodes as arguments, and expects a numeric segment weight to be returned.
 The pathfinder returns a path that accrues the lowest total weight.
 By default, `Const.distance` is used to measure the weight of each segment.

  - `estimateFunction`: `function( currentNode, goalNode ) { return numericEstimate; }`
 This function optimizes search performance by providing a best-case scenario estimate for each node's cost to reach the goal.
 This function is provided two Grid.Node objects as arguments: the current search node, and the goal node.
 An estimated cost-to-goal value should be returned.
-By default, `Const.distance` is used to estimate the best-case distance to get a working path to the goal.
+By default, `Const.distance` is used to estimate the best-case distance from a working path to the goal.

 **grid.findPathWithFewestNodes** `grid.findPathWithFewestNodes( startId, goalId );`
 Convenience method for running `grid.findPath` configured to find a path to goal using the fewest node connections rather than the shortest distance.